rodnaph/singer/README.md

     ->array_filter($even)
     ->value(); // array(2, 4)
 ```

+So we can use Singer to stitch together bog standard functions in a threaded/chainable
+way.

 By default Singer does 'thread last', or inserting the context as the last argument
 to the function.
 You can see from the above example we can switch between this and